RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 	* Personal computer (PC) running Windows 7 or later.
 Either 32 or 64-bit operating systems are supported.

-Start using RedPitaya as Radio Station - SDR transceiver
+Start using Red Pitaya as Radio Station - SDR transceiver
 ********************************************************

 Connecting the cables